Examples

 // Simulate resource lookup

-const resource = await context.kv.get('resources', resourceId);
+const result = await context.kv.get('resources', resourceId);

-if (!resource) {
+if (!result.exists) {

 throw new ResourceNotFoundError(resourceId);